-- H. Primary residence, parenting time, and authority for legal decision-making (legal custody) - 1.
-Primary Residence: The physical place where the child is cared for, supervised, and sleeps overnight (physical custody).
-If you want Party A's home to be the child's primary home, check the first box, and write in the name of the child who will stay there.
-If you want Party B's home to be the child's primary home, check the second box, and write in the name of the child who will stay there. - 2.
-Parenting Time: means the schedule of time during which the parents share time with the child.
+- B. Paternity and Minor Children's Names.
+Place a mark in the box to indicate the legal parent(s) of the child(ren) born before the marriage.
+If you intend to change the name of the child(ren), write the current name(s) on the left, and the new name on the right. - C. Primary residence, parenting time, and legal decision-making (legal custody) - 1.
+Primary residence: The physical place where the child is cared for, supervised, and sleeps overnight.
+Tell the Court whether you want your home or your spouse's home to be the primary residence for the minor child(ren). - 2.
+Parenting time: means the schedule of time during which each parent has access to a child at specified times.
 Each parent during their scheduled parenting time is responsible for providing the child with food, clothing and shelter and may make routine decisions concerning the child's care.

-Note: (If you want to know more about physical custody and parenting time, refer to "Planning for Parenting Time: Arizona's Guide for Parents Living Apart," The Guide is available for purchase at all Superior Court Law Library Resource Center locations, or may be viewed online and downloaded for free from the state courts' web page.)
+Note: (If you want to know more about physical custody and parenting time, refer to "Planning for Parenting Time: Arizona's Guide for Parents Living Apart."
+The Guide is available for purchase at all Superior Court Law Library Resource Center locations or may be viewed online and downloaded for free from the state courts' web page.

-- Reasonable parenting time.
+- Check only one of the first three boxes.
+You can ask that the non-primary residential parent (the parent having parenting time with the minor child less than 50% of the time) have one of the following types of parenting time.
+Reasonable parenting time.
 This suggests an amount of parenting time appropriate to the age of the child(ren).
-The Court offers suggested amounts of parenting time, but the amount can vary by agreement of both parents. - Supervised parenting time to the non-primary residential parent.
+The court offers suggested amounts of parenting time, but the amount can vary by agreement of both parents. - Supervised parenting time to the non-primary residential parent.
 You should request supervised parenting time if the non-primary residential parent cannot adequately care for the minor child(ren) without another person present.
 You may request this if the parent whose home is not the primary residence has a problem with drugs or alcohol; is violent or abusive; or does not have the parenting skills to care for the minor child(ren) without another adult present.
-Remember, supervised parenting time is not intended to punish the parent, but to protect the minor child(ren). - No parenting time to the non-primary residential parent.
+Remember, supervised parenting time is not intended to punish the parent, but to protect the minor child(ren).

+- No parenting time to the non-primary residential parent.
 You should mark this option only if the non-primary residential parent has seriously harmed, abused, or otherwise is a serious danger to the minor child(ren)'s physical and/or emotional health, or if there is a criminal court order stating no contact between the minor child and the parent whose home is not the primary residence of the children.
-You may use this as a last resort to protect the minor child. - Check only one of the first three boxes.
-You can ask that the non-primary residential parent (the parent having less than 50% of the parenting time with the minor child(ren)) have one of the following types of parenting time. - If you selected "Supervised" or "No" parenting time, you must write the reasons this choice is in the best interest of the child. - If you know the person who will supervise your child during the parenting time, write the name on the line provided. - If you want to ask the Court to restrict parenting time, write your suggested time restriction online (b). - If you request the Court order a professional "Parenting Time" Service, place a mark in the box to indicate who you want to pay for the Service.

-- 3. Legal Decision-making (legal custody): "Legal decision-making" means the legal right and responsibility to make all nonemergency legal decisions for a child including those regarding education, health care, religious training and personal care decisions.
-For the purposes of interpreting or applying any international treaty, federal law, a uniform code or the statutes of other jurisdictions of the United States, legal decision-making means legal custody. - "Sole legal decision-making" means one parent has the legal right and responsibility to make major decisions for a child. - "Joint legal decision-making" means both parents share decision-making and neither parent's rights nor responsibilities are superior except with respect to specified decisions as set forth by the court or the parents in the final judgment or order.
+You may use this as a last resort to protect the minor child. - Write in the name of a person you would like to supervise the child-parent visit.
+Also, mark the box that shows who you think should pay for the supervisor. - 3.
+Legal decision-making: "Legal decision-making means the legal right and responsibility to make all nonemergency legal decisions for a child including those regarding education, health care, religious training and personal care decisions.
+For the purposes of interpreting or applying any international treaty, federal law, a uniform code or the statutes of other jurisdictions of the United States, legal decision-making means legal custody A.R.S. § 25-401.